ZhenbangYou/A-Functional-Language-for-Parallel-Computing/README.md

 2. Expression-oriented style in FP to statement-oriented style in CUDA.
 3. Achieving high performance while maintaining functional and easy-to-use APIs (previous work sacrifice the latter for the former, but I will try the other way -- always keeping the APIs functional and easy-to-use, and making attempts to improve its performance).
 4. In CUDA, synchronization can only occur within the same block.
+5. Some CUDA threads should do nothing because they are out of bound, e.g., an array has only 31 elements but 32 (equal to warp size) CUDA threads are used.

 ## Requirements
 Scala 3 (no other dependency required)